Brown-LEMS/TCG_Contour_Extraction/README.md

+## Topological Contour Graph (TCG) Extraction

-This is the repository of TCG curve detector(in Matlab).
+This is the repository of TCG curve detector (in Matlab).
+Originally developed by Yuliang Guo; documented by Hongyi Fan and Chiang-Heng Chien.
+Used and edited by Chiang-Heng Chien.

-Usage:
+## Usage:

 To run TCG, one needs to first generate SE edge.